 The cost for books and supplies is determined by utilizing an average book cost for several academic programs and projecting that cost for 5 books per term plus the cost of supplies.

-The cost of housing is developed by averaging the costs for select on-campus dorms as well as a selection of off-campus apartments.
-You may visit the University Housing site to view the various dorm costs.
+The cost of housing is developed by averaging the costs for select on-campus residence halls as well as a selection of off-campus apartments located near the FSU campus.
+You may visit the University Housing site to view the various residence hall costs.

 The cost of food for a semester is based on the cost of the Open Access dining plan through Seminole Dining.
 You may peruse the various meal plans on the Seminole Dining site.

-Transportation costs for in-state students are calculated to ensure students have adequate funding for travel plus average daily travel using the department of transportation estimates.
-The mileage is calculated using the IRS mileage rate.
-Out-of-state students are calculated in the same manner as in-state students, except that the 2 round trips are calculated for New York rather than Miami (used for in-state travel).
+Transportation cost for students are calculated to ensure that students have adequate funding for travel home, plus average daily travel using the US Department of Transportation estimates.
+The mileage is calculated using the state reimbursement rate.
+In-state students are calculated using two trips home to Miami, and out of state students are calculated based on two flights to New York.

 Personal expenses are calculated using the IRS national standards for food, clothing and other items for a single person.
 Additionally, an allowance is provided for health insurance based on the cost of an FSU health insurance plan.
 If applicable, an average fee is included to cover the cost of a federal student loan origination.